ThinkParQ/beegfs-csi-driver/docs/deployment.md

 so they can be copied to the air-gapped Kubernetes nodes and loaded with [docker load](https://docs.docker.com/engine/reference/commandline/load/).

-Once the images are available, either modify *deploy/k8s/prod/kustomization.yaml* or copy *deploy/k8s/prod/* to a new directory (e.g. *deploy/k8s/internal*).
+Once the images are available, modify *deploy/k8s/overlays/my-overlay* to point to them.
 Adjust the `images[].newTag` fields as necessary to ensure they either match images that exist on the Kubernetes nodes or reference your internal registry.
 Then follow the above commands for Kubernetes deployment.

+### Upgrading to v1.2.0
+<a name="upgrade-1.2.0-kubernetes-deployment"></a>
+v1.2.0 includes changes to the structure of the deployment manifests.
+To upgrade from v1.1.0, follow these steps:

+1. If you have made changes to the csi-beegfs-config.yaml and/or csi-beegfs-connauth.yaml files in the v1.1.0 *deploy/prod* directory, copy
+   these files.
+1. Check out v.1.2.0 of the project: `git checkout v1.2.0`.
+1. Create an overlay as described in [Kubernetes Deployment](#kubernetes-deployment) (i.e. copy *deploy/k8s/overlays/default* to *deploy/k8s/overlays/my-overlay*).
+1. Paste the copied files into *deploy/k8s/overlays/my-overlay*.
+This will overwrite the default (empty) files.
+1. Deploy the driver: `kubectl apply -k deploy/k8s/overlays/my-overlay`.

 ## Example Application Deployment
 <a name="example-application-deployment"></a>